Can you really cut a quilt with the Cricut Maker?

 Find yourself a pattern.
 This might seem like a hard thing, but once you get the hang of it, I’m thinking that you’ll have more ideas and quilts than time!

-Quilt Rules for the Cricut Maker~
+Rules to cut a quilt with the Cricut Maker~

 1- simple geometric designs